 Undergraduate Scholar Assistantships (USA) are offered each semester to support students working on scholarly projects while under the supervision of a faculty member.
 Requests for these assistantships may include a student stipend of up to $1,200 ($10/hour, 10 hours/week, 12 weeks/semester) for the fall or spring semester or up to $800.00 ($10/hour, 10 hours/week , 8 weeks/summer) for the summer and up to $500 for research supplies or related expenses.
+Awards can be granted to students for up to two terms in a year.
 Funds not expended during a fall/spring semester award period may, with PURC director approval, be carried over into the following spring/summer unless the student has been awarded another USA for the semester into which the funds are to be carried (Note: all funds shall be used prior to 30 June.
 PURC Director will inform Summer USA recipients of the end-of-year cut-off day as soon as that information is available).
 USA are funded in part by a grant through the Department of Education- Native American Serving Non-Tribal Institutions (DOE-NASNTI).

 Timeline for USA Proposals